 Recently, the number and benefits of the H-1B visa programme have been a topic for public discussion in the US.
 There are both supporters and detractors.

 As it’s a process to get an H-1B visa for an international employee, most companies reserve their applications only for qualified individuals and skilled positions.

 While there have been cases of abuse of the system, it’s unclear whether they are widespread.
 This speculation has led to investigations which may or may not lead to increasing restrictions on the H-1B visa programme.

 Any substantial changes to its structures, numbers or policies remains under the control of the US congress, though the findings of other branches of government can play a role.

 That’s not to say, of course, that you can’t get credit and start building your credit profile, only that you won’t have the full spread available.

-If you don’t already have a bank account in the United States, this will definitely be one of the first things you handle when you enter on your H-1B visa.
+Opportunity: In addition to depositing your salary and handling the bills, a US bank account is essentially the first step to developing your US credit profile.
+If you don’t already have a bank account in the United States, this will definitely be one of the first things you handle when you enter the country on your H-1B visa.

 Maintaining an account in good standing gives your bank reason to trust you when you’re looking for credit in the future (it’s not the only thing they will consider, but it certainly helps).

 To open a US bank account, you’ll need:

 Each bank has its own set of criteria for opening accounts — and they have their own terms for both checking and savings accounts.
 Take time to find a bank account with terms that best reflect how you’ll use the account.